Austin High-Asset Divorce Attorneys

 If you're going through a high-asset divorce, understanding what to expect can help you prepare for your divorce and obtain the most equitable judgment from the court.
 With high-value assets riding on the line, you can't afford to underestimate the impact your divorce could have on your life.

-At Cofer & Connelly, PLLC, our Austin high-asset divorce lawyers have a wealth of experience helping clients handle high-asset divorces.
+At Cofer & Connelly, PLLC, our Austin high-asset divorce lawyers have a wealth of experience helping clients handle high-net-worth divorces.
 Contact us online or via phone at (512) 991-0576 for help with your case.

 What Is a High-Asset Divorce?

-A high-asset divorce occurs when two individuals wish to dissolve their marriage, and at least one of them has a
+A high-asset divorce occurs when two individuals wish to dissolve their marriage, and at least one of them has a high-net-worth or owns significantly valuable assets.
+The presence of valuable assets and liabilities in a divorce can affect the divorce process in a multitude of ways.

 For example, child support disputes are often one of the more contentious aspects of the divorce process.
 Texas uses a specific child support formula to determine how much child support the noncustodial parent (possessory conservator) owes to the custodial parent.